 - Take the time to review the request made and make a point of offering assistance in detail to the specific requests made.
-To send a template response that doesn’t address your customer’s questions directly reflects a lack of concern for detail and for the customer.
+To send a template response that doesn’t directly address your customer’s questions reflects a lack of concern for detail and for the customer.

-Answer the their questions in a clear and concise manner using full sentences, proper spelling and grammar.
+- Address the customer’s concerns or questions point-by-point to make sure all the bases are covered.
+Do so in a clear and concise manner using full sentences, proper spelling and grammar.
 No matter how upset or rude a customer may be, take the high road and never communicate in less than a professional tone.

-- Point the customer to URLs within your Web site that offer the information they seek, if appropriate, for future reference.
+- Point the customer to URLs within your website that offer the information they seek, if appropriate, for future reference.

-- When asking about specific products or services, include the URL to the specific Web page within the site that you have further questions on.
+- When asking about specific products or services, include the URL to the specific web page within the site that you have further questions on.
 Ask your questions in a clear and concise manner using full sentences, proper spelling and grammar.

 - If referring to an order, include your order ID and as much information as possible to enable to customer service rep to respond quickly and in detail to your request.